 Of course, our relationship with music and our experiences of it are as individual as we are – what uplifts one person may stir powerful emotions in another, what helps boost concentration and focus for some may irritate others.
 Music’s ability to elicit emotional responses is unique for each of us, but one thing is certain – decades of research into the complexities of the brain and its reactions to music has united scientists about its powerful effects on our health.
 In short, listening to music is good for us!

-Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health, says:
+Dr Mark Winwood, Consultant Psychologist for AXA Health, says:

 “When we hear songs or tunes that we enjoy listening to there are a number of ways our brains respond, not least those associated with pleasure and reward.
 It releases endorphins – the feelgood chemicals that can make us feel euphoric – and dopamine, an important pleasure chemical associated with reward.
 Listening to music we love arouses feelings of pleasure and satisfaction as part of our reward system brought about by doing something enjoyable.”

 Top ways that music is beneficial for mind and body

 There are many ways music can benefit our physical and mental wellbeing.
 Dr Mark Winwood highlights and explains some of them.

 1. Music can pick us up when we’re down

 “Music is mood-boosting.
 The endorphins released when we hear music can uplift our spirits and contribute towards a sense of happiness.
 Listening to our favourite songs, especially if it’s something upbeat, can help us feel joyful and excited.
 It also stimulates the production of Dopamine, a hormone related to positive happy feelings.
 And if you move to the music?
 Try it out – it’s impossible to be in a bad mood when you dance to something you love!”

 2. Music can help relieve stress and anxiety